brock/twitter-streaming-socketio/README.md

 ```
 npm install
 bower install
+npm start
 ```
+The application can be viewed at http://localhost:3000

 ## Customize
 Update `index.js` to the coordinates of your location.
 Twitter expects this to be an array of coordinates, starting in the southwest corner, and ending in the northeast corner.
 You can use [geojson.io](http://geojson.io)